vegardlarsen/vega.rd.no-older/_posts/2014-12-29-removing-maxto-from-cnet.md

 I have known about Download.com's policies for quite a while, and while I personally have been avoiding it, I was unaware that MaxTo was being offered there.
 I have now sent in a support request to have MaxTo removed from their site effective immediately.
 Let's see how long it takes for them to remove it.

 Bundling software with crapware is a horrible practice, and I am quite frankly mad that Download.com does this without my permission.
 I've searched my e-mail archives and they have never notified me they were doing this.

+**Update** Two hours later I got a reply from their support, confirming they have disabled the CNet Installer for my company account.
+So it look like MaxTo won't need to be removed anyway.
+I wish most publishers would contact them regarding this.